areumb/hatespeech-offensive/README.md

 ```

 # Update 1 (2026 July):
-Currently I transformed my Master's thesis project on hate speech detection into a production-ready content moderation platform.
+I transformed my Master's thesis project on hate speech detection into a production-ready content moderation platform.
 Extended a fine-tuned RoBERTa classifier with a multi-mode REST API (FastAPI), RAG-powered policy explanations using ChromaDB, containerization with Docker, experiment tracking via MLflow, and CI/CD automation with GitHub Actions.
 The system supports three classification modes—ternary (hateful/offensive/clean), binary hate detection, and toxicity filtering—making it adaptable for different moderation use cases.
 Please check [link].